 };

-Note that the default case in a SWITCH
+Note that the default case in a SWITCH statement

-must be named DEFAULT
+must be named DEFAULT.

 special forms for creating new variable bindings.
 Both special